General

 - Really grainy stuff will be rejected

-Technical Requirements for Motion
+Technical Requirements for Video

 Filmmakers should deliver final clips with simple, good-looking color correction.
 This would mostly be contrast and basic color.
 Clients usually want to add their own look.